lus-terry/webshop/README.md

  #login and signup

-register to get inside user view of web shop
+register to get inside user view of Webshop

-use these credentials to enter the admin page:
+use these credentials to enter the Admin page:

    USRENAME: admin@gmail.com
    PASSWORD: admin